 As representatives of one of history’s most influential and prolific photographers, The Irving Penn Foundation takes very seriously its responsibility to uphold and enhance the legacy of Irving Penn.

-To ensure that Mr. Penn’s work continues to inspire creative minds and inform the art of photography, the Foundation is committed to fostering quality reproductions with publishers and making his work accessible to audiences and scholars around the world.
+To ensure that Penn’s work continues to inspire creative minds and inform the art of photography, the Foundation is committed to fostering quality reproductions with publishers and making his work accessible to audiences and scholars around the world.

-The Foundation expects all licensees of Penn photographs to observe the following guidelines: The licensed Penn work must be shown in its entirety without cropping, overlay type, bleeding or distortion or any other alteration; the Foundation must be given the opportunity to review and approve the final design layout, credit lines, and any accompanying text for accuracy at least one week in advance of publication or public release; and copies of the item(s) in which a Penn work is licensed must be provided to the Foundation upon request.
+As part of the protocol, licensees of Penn images are expected to observe the following guidelines: the licensed image must be shown in its entirety without cropping or overlay of type; the Foundation must be given the opportunity to review and approve the final design layout (including facing pages), credit lines, and any accompanying text for accuracy at least one week in advance of publication or public release; and copies of the item(s) in which a Penn image is licensed must be provided to the Foundation for its archival repository upon request.
 These guidelines are binding legal requirements for images licensed by the Foundation, and in cases where an invoice is issued, no grant of reproduction rights is effective until payment of the required licensing fee is made in full and received by the Foundation.
 Revenues generated through licensing fees support an increasing number of the Foundation’s philanthropic initiatives and educational activities.